Safety scandals give foreign dairies a boost in China

 To keep up with growth, multinational dairy firms are looking to expand their production in China, but are taking pains to guard against quality problems, particularly the need to control the supply chain for raw milk.

-Nestle’s sales in China are about to expand significantly, pending approval by the commerce ministry to incorporate the China operations of Pfizer Inc, which would boost its market share in infant formula to 12 percent.
+Nestle’s NESN.VX sales in China are about to expand significantly, pending approval by the commerce ministry to incorporate the China operations of Pfizer Inc (PFE.N), which would boost its market share in infant formula to 12 percent.
 The Swiss food giant agreed in April to buy Pfizer’s infant formula division for $11.9 billion.

 Greater China accounted for only 3 percent of Nestle’s global sales in 2011, but sales in the region grew by 23 percent last year.